 : Department of Energy (DOE) Forrestal Building in Washington, DC

-of the Operations and Exercise (OPX) program.
-This position will also support NA-84 OPX program in the
+Operations and Exercise (OPX) program.
+In addition, this position will support the NA-84 Operations and Exercises program in the

-related to the NA-84 mission.
-The focus will be subject matter expertise, capturing lessons learned, and directly reporting to the OPX Program Manager.
+The focus will be providing subject matter expertise and directly reporting to the OPX Program Manager.

 - Provide technical and administrative support to a broad range of operations and exercise-related policies, meetings, exercises, and responses.

-- The Advisor must be able to brief and interact at Senior Leader levels and will include direct working relationships with interagency and international partners.
+- The Advisor must be able to brief senior leaders and interact at senior-leader levels; interactions will include direct working relationships with interagency and international partners.

 - Coordinate and track multiple plans, policy, and program initiatives.

 - Serve on call when required, typically for one week each month, and report to work within two hours of notification.
 Must be willing to support emergency response operations and incident management with an on-call requirement, including after hours, extended shifts, and weekends.

-- Minimum Bachelor of Science degree plus five years’ emergency response program experience, with an emphasis on radiological and nuclear response policy and expertise preferred.
+- Minimum Bachelor of Science degree and 5+ years of emergency response program experience with an emphasis in radiological and nuclear response policy and expertise preferred.
 Experience working with the interagency on matters related to radiological and nuclear response recommended.

-- Must be able to professionally deliver technical briefings and material in a Senior Leader environment, backed up with subject matter policy expertise to guide policy discussions.
+- Must be able to professionally deliver technical briefings and material in a senior -leader environment, backed up with subject matter policy expertise to guide policy discussions.

 - General knowledge of agency organization and structure.

 - Able to work after hours, extended shifts, and on weekends when required during emergency responses and exercises.
-Parking is not available on site.

 - Able to lift 50 pounds, carry your own luggage, and walk up to a quarter of a mile to work locations.